mlrun/mlrun/docs/monitoring/index.md

 In parallel, an MLRun job runs, reading the parquet files and performing drift analysis.
 The drift analysis data is stored so that the user can retrieve it in the Iguazio UI or in a Grafana dashboard.

-When you enable model monitoring, you effectively deploy three components:
+When you enable model monitoring ({py:meth}`~mlrun.projects.MlrunProject.enable_model_monitoring`), you effectively deploy three components:
 - application controller function: handles the monitoring processing and the triggers the apps that trigger the writer.
-The controller is a scheduled batch job whose frequency is determined by `base_period`.
+The controller is a real-time Nuclio job whose frequency is determined by `base_period`.
 - stream function: monitors the log of the data stream.
 It is triggered when a new log entry is detected.
 The monitored data is used to create real-time dashboards, detect drift, and analyze performance.
 - writer function: writes to the database and outputs alerts.